captainminh1999/record-deduplication/README.md

 pip install openai
 ```

-Also, set your OpenAI API key as an environment variable (`OPENAI_API_KEY`) or configure it in your code before use. *Skip this step if you don’t intend to use the GPT features.* (More on this in the [Optional: GPT Integration](#optional-gpt-integration) section.)
+Also, set your OpenAI API key as an environment variable (`OPENAI_KEY`) or configure it in your code before use. *Skip this step if you don’t intend to use the GPT features.* (More on this in the [Optional: GPT Integration](#optional-gpt-integration) section.)

 ## Usage Guide: Step-by-Step Workflow